sourcegraph/about/handbook/engineering/distribution/onboarding.md

 - Meet your onboarding buddy
 - Add shared [Distribution calendar](https://calendar.google.com/calendar/u/0?cid=Y19qZHU3NTJ2anFpZ2NnMWVmYmYxZXIzY291Z0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to your calendar
 - Attend weekly sync [meeting](https://calendar.google.com/event?action=TEMPLATE&tmeid=OXFyZXRsc21hdDh1MHNkNzQ2aGhqMzg3NmxfMjAyMTA1MjRUMTczMDAwWiBkYXZlQHNvdXJjZWdyYXBoLmNvbQ&tmsrc=dave%40sourcegraph.com&scp=ALL)
-- Deploy your own SG instance using one of the 3 deployment methods
+- Deploy your own SG instance using the following [install methods](https://docs.sourcegraph.com/admin/install)
+  - [Docker Compose](https://docs.sourcegraph.com/admin/install/docker-compose) You should be able to install this locally on your Souregraph laptop.
+If for some reason you do not have the local resources, create a vm in your own [engineering project](../environments.md#engineering-projects)
+  - [Kubernetes](https://docs.sourcegraph.com/admin/install/kubernetes) To install this it is recommend you create a cluster in your own [engineering project](../environments.md#engineering-projects).
 - Familiarise yourself with the distribution [internal infrastructure](internal_infrastructure.md) and [ownership areas](ownership_areas.md)
 - Open and merge first GitHub pull request by adding yourself to [team page](https://about.sourcegraph.com/company/team) in Handbook
 - Read our [Distribution handbook pages](index.md)